How I Learned to Stop Worrying and Love Retraining: Preliminaries and Methodology

-More precisely, LLR simply linearly decays the learning rate during each retrain cycle from an initial value of $\eta_1$ to zero after a short cosine-annealed warm-up phase of 10\% of the retraining time, thus generally sticking to the recommendations formulated by \citet{Le2021} in the form of CLR but exchanging the cosine based schedule with a linear one based on the findings of \citet{LiYumerRamanan2020}.
-ALLR on the other hand discounts the initial value $\eta_1$ by a factor $d \in [0,1]$ to account for both the available retraining time (similar to LRW) and the actual increase in loss induced by pruning.
-Since measuring the increase in loss would require an additional evaluation epoch and is thus undesirable, ALLR achieves this goal by first measuring the relative $L_2$-norm change in the weights due to pruning, that is after pruning a $s \in [0,1]$ fraction of the remaining weights, we compute the normalized distance between the weight vector $\W$ and its pruned version $\W^p$ in the form of
+Existing works have shown that to find minima that generalize well, the learning rate should exhibit a large-step and a small-step retraining regime \citep{Jastrzebski2017, Li2019, You2019a, Leclerc2020}.
+When choosing the initial value of the retraining schedule, the two characteristics of a prune-retrain cycle have to be taken into account: its length and the impact of pruning.
+Given a tight retraining budget it might occur that large initial steps cannot be compensated adequately, while a too small learning rate (possibly over a long retraining) period might be insufficient to recover large pruning-induced performance degradation.
+An adaptive way of choosing the initial stepsize must therefore address the following question: how much of an \emph{increase in loss} do we have to compensate for and do we have sufficient \emph{time} to properly perform both a large-step and small-step learning rate regime?
+To that end, ALLR discounts the initial value $\eta_1$ by a factor $d \in [0,1]$ to account for both the available retraining time (similar to LRW, where the magnitude of the initial learning rate naturally depends on $T_{rt}$) and the performance drop induced by pruning.
+Since measuring the decrease in train accuracy would require an additional evaluation epoch and is thus undesirable (cf. \cref{sec:ablation-ALLR} for an ablation study), ALLR achieves this goal by first measuring the relative $L_2$-norm change in the weights due to pruning, that is after pruning a $s \in \left( 0, 1 \right]$ fraction of the remaining weights, we compute the normalized distance between the weight vector $\W$ and its pruned version $\W^p$ in the form of

+where normalization by $\sqrt{s}$ ensures that $d_1$ can actually attain the full range of values in $[0,1]$.
 We then determine $d_2 = T_{rt} / T$ to account for the length of the retrain phase and choose $d \, \eta_1$ as the initial learning rate for ALLR where $d = \max (d_1, d_2)$.
-This approach effectively interpolates between the recommendations of \citet{Renda2020} and \citet{Le2021} based on a computationally cheap proxy.
-Note that in the iterative setting we only apply the discounting factor during the last retrain cycle.
+This approach effectively interpolates between the recommendations of \citet{Renda2020} and \citet{Le2021} based on a computationally cheap proxy. \cref{sec:ablation-ALLR} contains several ablation studies to justify our design choices.